-Erika Boothman, MD, MPH, joined Professionals for Women’s Health in August 2020 after completing her residency at The Ohio State University Hospital.
+Erika Boothman, MD, MPH (she/her) joined Professionals for Women’s Health in August 2020 after completing her residency in Obstetrics and Gynecology at The Ohio State University.

 Dr. Boothman attended the University of Michigan where she received her undergraduate degree in Cellular and Molecular Biology.
 She then swapped Big Ten allegiances and attended The Ohio State University where she received her Doctorate of Medicine.
 During medical school, she also received a Master’s in Public Health in Women’s and Reproductive Health from Johns Hopkins University.

-Dr. Boothman’s areas of training include normal and high-risk obstetrics, gynecology, colposcopy, hysteroscopy, laparoscopy, and opioid maintenance therapy during pregnancy.
+Dr. Boothman’s areas of training include normal and high-risk obstetrics, gynecology, colposcopy, hysteroscopy, laparoscopy.
+Special areas of interest include family planning, LGBTQIA care, menstrual management, teenage gynecologic needs, and opioid maintenance therapy during pregnancy.

-Born in Ann Arbor, Michigan, Dr. Boothman currently resides in Dublin with her husband, Michael, and their adorable dog and two spunky cats.
+Born in Ann Arbor, Michigan, Dr. Boothman currently resides in Dublin with her husband, son, and a few four-legged family members.

 If you are pregnant, take a second to read through our frequently asked questions about the changes that your body may go through.Read